MikroElektronika/mikrosdk_click_v2/clicks/ambient23/README.md

 ### Application Task

-> Measuring ambient light level by reading data from the Ambient 23 click board and displaying it using UART Serial terminal.
+> Measuring ambient light level by reading data from the Ambient 23 Click board and displaying it using UART Serial terminal.

 ```c